syncfusion-content/xamarin-docs/Xamarin/ListView/Sorting.md

 N> When ItemsSource changed for ListView, `DataSource.SortDescriptors` will be cleared by default.
 You need to add `DataSource.SortDescriptors` again after changing ItemsSource if you want to retain sorting in listview.

 N> To sort the newly added listview items at runtime, set the `listView.DataSource.LiveDataUpdateMode` to `LiveDataUpdateMode.AllowDataShaping`.
-Learn more details about [LiveDataUpdateMode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.LiveDataUpdateMode.html) [here](https://help.syncfusion.com/xamarin/datasource/datasource-gettingstarted#defining-the-livedataupdatemode).
+To learn more details about the [LiveDataUpdateMode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.LiveDataUpdateMode.html), refer to [here](https://help.syncfusion.com/xamarin/datasource/datasource-gettingstarted#defining-the-livedataupdatemode).

 ## Programmatic sorting